-The beneficiary and Care Coordinator review with the team all issues that were identified during the assessment processes.
+The beneficiary and Care Coordinator shall review with the team all issues that were identified during the assessment processes.
 Information is organized in a way that allows the beneficiary to work with the team and have open discussion regarding issues to begin action planning.
+When applicable, this review includes input from the Cherokee Indian Hospital Authority (CIHA) Case Manager or Care Coordinator, Tribal Providers related to the strengths and support needs identified by the Cherokee Indian Hospital Authority (CIHA) Case Manager or Care Coordinator.

-The planning meeting also consists of a discussion about monitoring the beneficiary's services, supports and health/safety issues.
+The planning meeting also consists of a discussion about monitoring the beneficiary's services, supports and health and safety issues.
 During the planning meeting decisions are made regarding team members' responsibilities for service implementation and monitoring.
-While the Care

-Coordinator is responsible for overall monitoring of the ISP and the beneficiary's situation, other team members, the beneficiary and community support, may be assigned monitoring responsibilities.
+While the Care Coordinator is responsible for overall monitoring of the ISP and the beneficiary's situation, other team members, the beneficiary and community support, may be assigned monitoring responsibilities.

-The ISP is developed through a Person-Centered planning process led by the beneficiary and/or legally responsible person for the beneficiary to the extent they desire.
+The ISP is developed through a person-centered planning process led by the beneficiary and legally responsible person for the beneficiary to the extent they desire.
 Person-centered planning is about supporting a beneficiary to realize their own vision for their lives.
 It is a process of building an effective and collaborative partnership with the beneficiary and working in partnership with him or her to create a road map for reaching the beneficiary's goals.
 The planning process is directed by the beneficiary and identifies strengths and capabilities, desires and support needs.
-A good ISP is a rich, meaningful tool for the beneficiary receiving supports, as well as those who provide the supports.
+An ISP that incorporates best practices is a rich, meaningful tool for the beneficiary receiving supports, as well as those who provide the supports.
 It generates actions, positive steps that the beneficiary can take towards realizing a better, more complete life.
 Good plans help team members ensure that supports are delivered in a consistent, respectful manner and offer valuable insight into how to access the quality of services being provided.

-A variety of Person-centered toolkits (such as Essential Lifestyles Planning (ELP), Making Action Plans (MAPS), PATH, Personal Futures Planning) are available to gather information and enable the beneficiary to share information with the ISP team.
+A variety of person-centered toolkits (such as Essential Lifestyles Planning (ELP), Making Action Plans (MAPS), Charting the LifeCourse, Supported Decision Making, Personal Futures Planning) are available to gather information and enable the beneficiary to share information with the ISP team.
+It is also important that Native American influences are made part of the Person-Centered Process for a Native American beneficiary.
 The beneficiary can complete the toolkit with the assistance of the Care Coordinator or support providers as needed.
 Based on the unique needs of the beneficiary, a decision can be made to use one toolkit, multiple toolkits or none at all.